Revealing economic facts: LLMs know more than they say: Using LLM embeddings to infer statistics

-Since 2024, it has emerged that the performance of language models does not only scale with training-time compute (i.e. larger models and more training data) but also test-time compute.
+Since 2024, it has emerged that the performance of language models does not only scale with training-time compute (i.e.\ larger models and more training data) but also test-time compute.
 Allowing an LLM more time to generate responses, break down tasks into multiple steps, and reflect on its reasoning process significantly enhances its performance on reasoning tasks.
-We test whether this reasoning paradigm is also useful for our specific task: Can an LLM accurately reason about its internal knowledge of regions and firms, perform calculations based on this knowledge, and ultimately provide precise estimates of relevant statistics?
+We test whether this reasoning paradigm is also useful for our specific task: Can an LLM accurately reason about its internal knowledge of regions and firms, integrate this information, and ultimately provide precise estimates of relevant statistics?

 We use the open-source reasoning model Qwen QwQ-32B \citep{qwq32b}.
 It is based on Qwen 2.5 32B \citep{qwen2.5}, an LLM not tuned to reason using test-time compute.
-By comparing these two models, we can directly measure the effect of the reasoning paradigm on the accuracy.\footnote{In contrast to the previous experiments where we use a completion prompt, we use the question-answering prompt (see Section \ref{appx:prompting}) for the two Qwen models.} We pit the text output of the two models against LME trained on the embeddings of the final token of the prompt of the Qwen base model (Qwen 2.5 32B).
+By comparing these two models, we can directly measure the effect of the reasoning paradigm on accuracy.\footnote{In contrast to the previous experiments where we use a completion prompt, we use the question-answering prompt (see Section \ref{appx:prompting}) for the two Qwen models in order to elicit reasoning behaviour.} We pit the text output of the two models against LME trained on the embeddings of the final token of the prompt of the Qwen base model (Qwen 2.5 32B).
 Due to the high computational costs of the reasoning model, we only test it on a subsample of 500 entities per variable.